pecornilleau/etherlink-sandbox/README.md

     - `./indexer db` to raise up only the db as daemon (to clean it afterwards)
     - `./indexer clean` to clean the db.
 Password is ceWb1MeLBEeOIfk65gU8EjF8
 - `./sandbox` for the node
-    - `./sandbox up`, rq: not a daemon
+    - `./sandbox up`, rq: launch in background
-    - `./sandbox up --verbose`, rq: not a daemon, and very chatty
+    - `./sandbox up --verbose`, rq: launch in background, and very chatty
     - `./sandbox down`
     - `./sandbox patch`
 - `./new_block` to make the sandbox produce a block